Skip to main content

 Headshot for TJ Augustine

 Before coming to the university, Augustine served as technology-to-market advisor and acting deputy director for commercialization at the US Department of Energy’s Advanced Research Projects Agency (ARPA-E).
-While at ARPA-E, he helped craft the agency’s commercialization strategy, particularly focusing on programs targeting biological production of fuels.
+While at ARPA-E, he helped craft the agency’s commercialization strategy, particularly focusing on programs targeting the biological production of fuels.

-Augustine earned a BS in chemistry at the University of Illinois at Urbana-Champaign and earned a master’s degree in public policy and PhD in chemistry at Stanford University.
+Augustine earned a BS in chemistry at the University of Illinois at Urbana-Champaign and earned a master’s degree in public policy and a PhD in chemistry at Stanford University.